Best Power Bank for Backpacking and Hiking 2025

 > Availability – they are super popular and selling out quickly.

-The Anker 733 Power Bank (GaNPrime PowerCore 65W) represents the latest cutting-edge battery technology and was released in mid-2022, so is brand new.
-This newly released product from Anker is both a wall charger and battery saving you from needing to carry a wall charger around with you when you are on the move.
-Most power banks do not have this feature which makes it unique on this list.
+The Anker 733 Power Bank (GaNPrime PowerCore 65W) represents the latest cutting-edge battery technology.
+It is a 2 in 1 wall charger and battery bank.
+The combination of both a wall charger and a battery saves you from needing to carry a wall charger around with you when you are on the move.
+An option like this would be perfect for ultralight thru-hikers who need to carry both a wall charger and battery bank at the same time.

 The Anker 733 Power Bank has 2 USB-C ports and 1 USB-A port and you can charge up to three devices at the same time.
 And when I talk about multiple devices, it can even charge a laptop as well as standard smartphones and tablets.

-With 10000 mAh of battery storage, it can charge an Apple iPhone 13 a total of 2.1 times.
+With 10000 mAh of battery storage, it can charge an Apple iPhone 15 Pro a total of 1.9 times.
 When you are hiking or backpacking that should be enough for most people.
-But if you are also carrying a backpacking camera, Handheld Hiking GPS, or GPS Hiking Watch then it will be handy to charge all of them at the same time.
+If you are also carrying a backpacking camera, Handheld Hiking GPS, or GPS Hiking Watch then it will be handy to charge all of them at the same time.

 The unit weighs 11.3 oz / 320 grams which is acceptable considering you will no longer need to carry a wall charger with you.
 And comes with a 2-year warranty.